Curved Koszul duality of algebras over unital versions of binary operads: Application: symplectic Poisson n -algebras

-where $\mathfrak{g}$ is some $c\Lie$-algebra, i.e.\ a Lie algebra equipped with a central element, and we consider the embedding $c\Lie_{n} \hookrightarrow u\Pois_{n}$.
+where $\mathfrak{g}$ is some $c\Lie$-algebra, and we consider the embedding $c\Lie_{n} \hookrightarrow u\Pois_{n}$.
 In other words, $A$ and $\Omega_{\kappa}A^{\ashk}$ are free as symmetric algebras on a given Lie algebra, with a central element identified with the unit of the symmetric algebra.
 The differential and the bracket are both extended from the differential and bracket of $\mathfrak{g}$ as (bi)derivations.
 Recall from Examples~\ref{exa:univ-lie} and~\ref{exa:univ-com} the descriptions of the enveloping algebras of Lie algebras and commutative algebras.

 \begin{proposition}[Explicit description found in~{\cite[Section~1.1.4]{Fresse2006}}] Let $\mathfrak{g}$ be a $c\Lie$-algebra and $B = S(\Sigma^{1-n} \mathfrak{g})$ the induced $u\Pois_{n}$-algebra.
 Then there is an isomorphism of graded modules: